Core Concepts

 Addressing

-Every agent on the network gets a 48-bit virtual address composed of two parts:
+Every agent on the network gets a 48-bit virtual address with two parts: a network prefix and a 48-bit host address.

 Addresses are displayed in hex format: N:NNNN.HHHH.LLLL